 While Chicago had recorded their fair share of hits and had achieved both gold and platinum records for all of their previous album sales, they had never had a number one song on the Billboard charts until Peter wrote “If You Leave Me Now” in 1976.
 Recorded at James William Guercio’s Caribou Ranch Studios in Colorado, it was the first worldwide number one hit for the band.
 We toured Europe twice, Australia, and New Zealand to sold-out arenas.

-When I heard about the accident, I made plans to come out for the funeral.
+When I got the news about Terry accidentally killing himself with a handgun in 1978, I made plans to come out for the funeral.
 I thought I was going to be okay until I saw Terry lying in the casket, this musical genius so needlessly gone from everyone’s lives.
 I’d just been with him two weeks earlier when we finished our last show of the tour at the Oakland Coliseum.
 It was so un-nerving that I went back to my hotel room and just sat alone by myself all through the night.
 That memory still haunts me today.

 As a result, I was summoned to Los Angeles to set up a small sound system at Danny’s house so everyone could hear the auditions and see how the new players sounded and interacted with the rest of the band.
 I can’t imagine how difficult it was for them; the first time they had played together in months and now it was with some new guitarists who’d learned the three songs needed for the audition; especially “25 or 6 to 4,” which was a Terry Kath classic with all of his solos throughout.
 It was incredibly emotional to say the least.